carbon-design-system/carbon/.github/CONTRIBUTING.md

    [Developer Handbook](../docs/developer-handbook.md) to read up on our best coding practices and proper commit messages.
 3. **Pull request:** Submit a PR.
 Be sure to fill out the template properly.
-4. **DCO** Sign the DCO by making a comment in the PR you just made.
+4. **Developer Certificate of Origin** Sign the [DCO](https://github.com/carbon-design-system/carbon-dco/blob/main/dco.md) by making a comment in the PR you just made.
 5. **Approval:** Get PR approved by design and developers, or make any necessary changes for approval.
 This process may be quick or take a few iterations of feedback-update.